-Where an incident of harassment or abuse is alleged to have taken place during the Olympic Games or Paralympic Games between Covered Persons, the incident shall be resolved by the appropriate procedure under the ITF Safeguarding and Case Management Procedures.
+Where an incident of harassment or abuse is alleged to have taken place during the Olympic Games or Paralympic Games involving Covered Persons and is reported to the ITF after the conclusion of the Games, the incident shall be resolved by the appropriate procedure under the ITF Rules.

-12.7 GRAND SLAM PLAYER DEVELOPMENT PROGRAMME (GSPDP) / ITF TOURING TEAMS
+12.7 Grand Slam Player Development Programme (GSPDP) / ITF Touring Teams

 The ITF Development Department oversees the administration of all Touring Teams and will ensure that all staff working with those players are appointed in accordance with the ITF Safer Recruitment policy.
-This Policy covers all related activities undertaken in relation to each GSPDP tour.
+This policy covers all related activities undertaken in relation to each GSPDP tour.
 Further bespoke safeguarding guidance may be issued for each tour and both the ITF Safeguarding Manager and ITF Security Manager should be consulted in the planning of such tours.